Mhenga254AlexMwangi/health-info-system/README.md

 source venv/bin/activate  # am using linux ubuntu, for windows you will confirm pip install -r requirements.txt # which technically is just pip install flask

+#i have added internal css to make it look nice